Companies

 TSMC

-World's largest dedicated independent ('pure-play') semiconductor foundry.
-Produces ~90% of advanced logic chips (<7nm).
-Taiwan's largest company by market cap; majority foreign-owned with government as top shareholder.
+World's largest dedicated independent ('pure-play') semiconductor foundry and contract chipmaker.
+Largest manufacturer of advanced AI chips; key supplier to Nvidia, Apple, Broadcom, and Qualcomm.
+Produces significant share of advanced logic chips.
+Taiwan's largest company by market cap (ranked 38th in Forbes Global 2000 in 2025); majority foreign-owned with government as top shareholder.
 Accounts for ~30% of Taiwan Stock Exchange main index; Taiwan IC exports (~25% GDP) heavily reliant on TSMC.

 Teradyne

-Designer and manufacturer of automatic test equipment (ATE) for semiconductors and provider of industrial automation, based in North Reading, Massachusetts.
+Designer and manufacturer of automatic test equipment (ATE) for semiconductors, based in North Reading, Massachusetts.
 Supplies major chip makers including Samsung, Qualcomm, Intel, Analog Devices, Texas Instruments, and IBM.

 Texas Instruments